Self-esteem functions

 Self-esteem can be defined as how favorably individuals evaluate themselves.
 According to Leary, self-esteem is the relationship between one's real self and one's ideal self, feeding off of favorable behaviors.
 It refers to an individual's sense of their value or worth, or the extent to which a person values, approves of, appreciates, prizes, or likes themselves.
 Self-esteem is generally considered the evaluative component of the self-concept, a broader representation of the self that includes cognitive and behavioral aspects as well as evaluative or affective ones.
 There are several different proposals as to the functions of self-esteem.
 One proposal is that it satisfies the inherent need to feel good about oneself.
 Another is that it serves to minimize social rejection.
 Self-esteem is also known as a way for a person to remain dominant in relationships.
 Self-esteem is known to protect people from potential fear that arises from the prospect of death (terror management theory).
-Self-esteem helps motivate people to achieve their goals – high self-esteem leading to coping in situations and low self-esteem leading to avoidance.
+Motivating individuals towards their goals, high self-esteem fosters effective coping, while low self-esteem tends to result in avoidance.